blue-monkey0/llm-support-triage-api/README.md

 FROM python:3.12-slim
 ```

-This provides a lightweight Linux-based Python 3.12 environment.
+This provides a lightweight Python 3.12 runtime.

 ---

-### Why use `WORKDIR /app`?
+### Working Directory

 ```dockerfile
 WORKDIR /app